 If your organization has PKI, you can use certificates to authenticate communication with your server using the Secure Sockets Layer (SSL) protocol.
 When authenticating users, you have the option to use Windows Active Directory or Lightweight Directory Access Protocol (LDAP).
 To use Windows authentication, your Web Adaptor must be deployed to Microsoft's IIS web server.
 To use LDAP, your Web Adaptor must be deployed to a Java application server such as Apache Tomcat, IBM WebSphere, or Oracle WebLogic.
 It is not possible to enable anonymous access to your site when using PKI.

 When configuring the Web Adaptor, you must enable administration through the Web Adaptor.
-This allows users in your enterprise identity store to publish services from ArcMap.
-When the users in these roles connect to the server in ArcMap, they must specify the Web Adaptor URL.
+This allows users in your organization-specific identity store to publish services from ArcGIS Pro.
+When the users in these roles connect to the server in ArcGIS Pro, they must specify the Web Adaptor URL.

 See Configure web-tier authentication with Integrated Windows Authentication and PKI for complete steps.